SarahCreager/reading-note/code401/class7.md

 **Which 3 things are you hoping to learn more about in the upcoming lecture/demo?**

 1).
-How to write code that properly using JWT
+How to write code properly using JWT

 2).
 How the flow of information works in the JWT process

 3).
-How to create our own authentication system in it's entirety
+How to create our own authentication system in its entirety

 **What are you most excited about trying to implement or see how it works?**